NokiGuard/resume/README.md

 ## Projects
 ### Home Lab
-- Created a networking rack that runs OPNsense firewall with IPS and VLANs for network segmentation
+- Created a networking rack that runs OPNsense firewall with IDS and VLANs for network segmentation
-- Installed PiHole with recursive Unbound Domain Name System (DNS) as a network wide DNS sinkhole
+- Intergrated Adguard Home with recursive Unbound Domain Name System (DNS) as a network wide DNS sinkhole
 - Deployed a bash script to enable Dynamic Domain Name System (DDNS) though Cloudflare

 ## Certifications